Top-Rated Ski Resorts in North America

 Photo by 12019 on Pixabay

 Visitors to the charming mountain town of Telluride are a gondola ride away from swooshing down the slopes of the ski resort nestled into the stunning San Juan Mountain range.
 The two base areas, one in Telluride proper and the other in Mountain Village, offer gondola access to the ski resort’s 147 trails and 17 lifts.
-Telluride’s terrain park offers 100 features to slide, jump and play on, while the mountain’s Top-A-Ten Nordic trails allow cross-country skiers to explore the less steep parts of this beautiful area.
+Telluride’s terrain park offers 100 features to slide, jump, and play on, while the mountain’s Top-A-Ten Nordic trails allow cross-country skiers to explore the less steep parts of this beautiful area.

 What Makes Telluride Special: Expert skiers love Telluride’s mountainous terrain, which is recognized as one of the most extreme ski terrains in the world.
 But Telluride’s authentic western town is well known for its outstanding dining and entertainment options and world-class lodging options.
-And the ski resort and town are relatively challenging to get to, so Telluride is rarely crowded.
+The ski resort and town are relatively challenging to get to, so Telluride is rarely crowded.

 Vail, Colorado